Social Intrapreneurship: Social Enterprise from the inside out

 A major theme throughout the day was partnerships and their importance for the future of both impact investing and social enterprises across public/private/NGO stakeholders.
 A particularly important point was raised by the Head of Food Security and Advocacy at Bayer, Ronald Guendel who evoked the importance of a win-win-win equation whereby all relevant stakeholders benefit from an economically and socially sustainable model through “teamwork and commitment along the entire food value chain” (see this article for more).

 This concept was taken one step further when deep diving into social ‘intrapreneurship’ in the workshop led by Justin DeKoszmovsky.
 Social intrapreneurship was a completely new phrase to me and I must admit at first I thought might be a typo for entrepreneurship!
-This was essentially discussing how individuals can transform social initiatives within large corporations, depassing traditional corporate social responsibility (CSR) efforts.
+This was essentially discussing how individuals can transform social initiatives within large corporations, exceeding traditional corporate social responsibility (CSR) efforts.

-According to the Stanford Social Innovation review:
+According to the Stanford Social Innovation Review:

 “Social intrapreneurs help their employers meet sustainability commitments and create value for customers and communities in ways that are built to last.
 Traditional business models are under pressure from disruptive technologies, low growth in established markets, and challenges in developing and emerging markets, and some companies see social intrapreneurs as one way to stay competitive.”